 If you’ve been in business for more than 5 – 10 years, the way you market your business has changed dramatically.
 Most small businesses didn’t even have a website seven years ago, let alone search campaigns, digital listings, or display ads.

-Today you know you need a website – but you may not be doing what you should to keep your website up-to-date, with integrated content like Reviews and posts.
-(After all… “We’re not ready for that.”)
+Today you know you need a website – but you may not be doing what you should to keep your website up-to-date, with integrated content like reviews, blog posts and a social feed (after all… “We’re not ready for that.”)
 Are you encouraging your customers to leave positive reviews online? (“That’s not our job.”)
 And how about social media marketing? (“We’re doing alright without trying that.”)

 Not sure if your customers are on social media?
-Well, if they’re alive on the planet right now, there’s a pretty darn good chance they’re on social.
+Well, if they’re alive on the planet right now, there’s a good chance they have a profile on one of the main social platforms.
 These numbers are staggering:

-If you want to get your message in front of your customers today, you have to consider the reach of social.
-Plus, social gives you unheard of targeting opportunities, so you’re not casting a huge net, you’re aiming for exactly who you want to reach.
+If you want to get your message in front of your customers today, you have to consider the reach of social media.
+Plus, social gives you unheard of targeting opportunities, so you’re not casting a huge net — you’re aiming for exactly who you want to reach.